Advertise on the STP website to reach your target audience effectively and economically!

 Location: Maryland Heights, MO

-Seventh Wave is a consultant-based, contract research lab that provides integrated services for discovery and preclinical drug development.
-Seventh Wave offers a unique alternative by integrating nonclinical disciplines in pharmacology, drug metabolism and pharmacokinetics, toxicology, and pathology in order to provide robust nonclinical evaluations of drug efficacy, safety, systemic exposure, and metabolism.
+Inotiv is a consultant-based, contract research lab that provides integrated services for discovery and preclinical drug development.
+Inotiv offers a unique alternative by integrating nonclinical disciplines in pharmacology, drug metabolism and pharmacokinetics, toxicology, and pathology in order to provide robust nonclinical evaluations of drug efficacy, safety, systemic exposure, and metabolism.

 We are currently looking for a Senior/Principal Pathologist experienced with toxicology and drug development and with a passion for science and quality.
-Pathologists at Seventh Wave serve as technical experts and consultants in pathology and related fields.
+Pathologists at Inotiv serve as technical experts and consultants in pathology and related fields.
 We work in a collaborative environment on projects throughout the discovery and development continuum.
-The ideal candidate will have a broad knowledge of toxicological pathology across multiple species as well as an in-depth knowledge in a specialty area or organ system.
+The ideal candidate will have a broad knowledge of toxicological pathology across multiple species as well as an in depth knowledge in a specialty area or organ system.